ytgov/yg-transaction-api/README.md

 # YG Transactions API
-This app creates a secure RESTful API to a scrambled version of the YuDrive database.
-This version is secured with Auth0 using tokens passed in the Authorization header.
+This app creates a secure RESTful API for YG transations.
 Note there are a number of secrets included in this repository so please handle the code accordingly.

 **Routes**